rajat5ranjan/OpenVino-People-Counter-App-IntelEdgeAI/WRITEUP.md

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects of each of these are as follows...
-* Determining various models and their accuracy based on the frames
+* Determining various models and their accuracy based on the frame size.
 * Better be the model accuracy more are the chances to obtain the desired results through an app deployed at edge.
 * Focal length/image also have a effect as better be the pixel quality of image or better the camera focal length,more clear results we will obtain.